lf-araujo/collab/README.md

 ## Second milestone

-Reviewers should be indexed in a blockchain.
+Reviewers should be indexed in a ~blockchain~ list.
+In this milestone some type of reviewer index will be added.
+This list should comprise email and specialty of the reviewer, files sent to the tool will be passed to reviewers with experience in the relevant area.
+The tool should then wait for a response in a fixed time frame.
+This response should be either accept, revision or rejection.
+If the first, the process is ended and a final file should be printed out (as .md file).
+In the second case, the file should be reviewed by the author and resent for follow-up of the original reviewer (again, fixed time frames), finally the third option also ends the process.

 ## Third milestone

-Final publication should be uploaded to a second blockchain.
+Final publication should be uploaded to a blockchain.
+Perhaps start by using [catena](https://github.com/pixelspark/catena)?

 ## Language used